Guernsey Press

 Bulldozers were removing the debris as people looked for survivors.

-A concrete roof above the entrance of a railway station in the northern Serbian city of Novi Sad collapsed on Friday, killing at least 11 people with many more still buried under the rubble.
+A concrete roof above the entrance of a railway station in the northern Serbian city of Novi Sad collapsed on Friday, killing at least 13 people with more feared buried under the rubble.

 Ambulances and other emergency teams were sent to the central station and bulldozers were removing the debris as people looked for survivors.